How freight shippers can go green with SmartWay status

-While a new year often finds many people vowing to reduce their bad habits or calorie count, there’s another resolution geared just for the freight industry: reducing the carbon footprint of shipping.
+While a new year often finds many people vowing to reduce their bad habits or calorie count, there’s another resolution geared just for the freight industry: fighting climate change by reducing the carbon footprint of your freight shipping operations.
 Sustainability in freight has never been more important, and there’s no better time than the present to reevaluate your supply chain for greener alternatives.

 While there are a number of ways you can make your shipping operations greener, there’s one giant leap you can make that not only sets you up for success, but also immediately signals that you’re an industry leader in the freight sustainability movement: committing to being a SmartWay freight partner.